 In a Command Paper published with the Wales Bill 2014, the Government requested that we produce Welsh forecasts alongside each Economic and fiscal outlook.
 Since December 2014 we have been forecasting the Welsh rate of income tax, stamp-duty land tax, landfill tax and aggregates levy and our Chairman also gives evidence to the Welsh Assembly Finance Committee.

-From April 2019 we are providing the Welsh Government with independent scrutiny of its forecasts.
+We also provide the Welsh Government with independent scrutiny of its forecasts in the Welsh taxes outlook.

 For more background information and to download the relevant forecasts, legislation and our Chairman’s evidence see our Welsh Government tax forecasts page